 Taking lead responsibility for the development and implementation of the child's personal education plan (PEP) within the school and effective use of the Pupil Premium.

-The Virtual School (formally ELAC)
+The Virtual School (formerly ELAC)

 The Virtual School team has been enhanced and expanded since 2008 and now includes: Virtual School Head, which is a statutory position for all local authorities, Lead Youth Mentor and Youth Mentors; Lead Learning Adviser and Learning Advisers; Lead Education Adviser and an Education Adviser.

 Virtual School staff provide training and information for schools, foster carers and social workers.
-They also ensure resources, including the pupil premium for Children in Care are distributed effectively and that they have an impact on the educational achievements of children in care.
+They also ensure resources, including the pupil premium for Looked After Children are distributed effectively and that they have an impact on the educational achievements of children in care.
 The Virtual School ensures all children and young people in the care of NYCC, have an up-to-date Personal Education Plan and provides direct support for them to support their learning needs.

 The Virtual School can intervene and try to remove barriers to learning for NYCC CIC where appropriate.